 Simcoa’s greatest ‘waste utilisation’ is the product known as silica fume, a by-product produced in the silicon smelting process.
 This by-product is filtered from the furnace off-gases and while it originally had to be put into a land fill site as waste, the fume is now collected in a series of bag filters before being sold and used in the production of high performance concrete and industrial refractories.
-We developed a market for fume in Australia and now market all the fume we produce and some produced by other smelters.
+We developed a market for fume in Australia and now market all the fume we produce.

 Not all of the quartz mined at Simcoa’s Moora quartzite mine is suitable for use in the furnaces to produce silicon.
 Undersized quartz is sold for use in landscaping and to create exposed aggregate concrete, which is used in driveways, patios and other architectural features.
 This is a rapidly growing business.